Institutional Research and Planning Surveys

 In-Program Survey

-Undergraduate students are asked to evaluate their university experience across a number of areas, including: satisfaction with their program and courses, campus life, housing, transportation, co-op experiences, learning technology, diversity, inclusion, accessibility, finance, learning expectations, services, skills, teaching and learning, and the university application process.
+Each Fall, all currently enrolled Undergraduate and Graduate students are asked to evaluate their university experience across several areas including: decision to attend McMaster, satisfaction with their program and courses, learning methods and their effectiveness, educational accessibility, campus life, housing, transportation, co-op experiences, finance, supports and services on campus and campus facilities.

 Graduand Survey